AustinBachurski/BuildingPermitParser/README.md

 I don't really have an interest in game development so for the final project in the C++ Nanodegree program I chose to build a project of my choice, a spreadsheet parsing tool to help make work easier for my coworkers in the Kalispell Building Department.<br>

-The tool parses out [building permit information](https://maps.ci.kalispell.mt.us/portal/apps/dashboards/c1da5506e31b484289863bc4790f32e9) from a tracking spreadsheet to quickly provide totals for year end reports.
-The tool automatically loads and parses the sheet for the previous calendar year when ran and displays the information to the user.
+The tool parses out [building permit information](https://maps.ci.kalispell.mt.us/portal/apps/dashboards/c1da5506e31b484289863bc4790f32e9) from a tracking spreadsheet to quickly provide totals for yearend reports.
+The tool automatically loads and parses the sheet for the previous calendar year when run and displays the information to the user.
 A "Copy" button near each displayed value loads the information into the operating system clipboard so it can be easily pasted into a report document with minimal effort required by the user.

 <br>